 Heather Lee is a longtime early childhood educator and advocate who has worn many hats over the years, including teacher, director of a nationally accredited program, classroom assessor, teacher mentor, and owner of a STEM preschool.
-Currently, she is pursuing an M.Ed in Early and Special Education at Boise State University and a graduate certificate in Early Childhood Technology at Tufts University.
+She holds an M.Ed in Early and Special Education from Boise State University and a graduate certificate in Early Childhood Technology from Tufts University.
 Her passion for early STEM grew out of her commitment to providing enrichment for her four daughters.
 In addition to the professional development she provides early STEM educators, Heather serves as a consultant for a variety of organizations to further best practices for the education of children birth to age eight.
 She joined the Idaho STEM Action Center in 2017.

 Joanna is a development professional with a background in supporting the goals of small businesses, non-profits, tribal entities and local governments.
 She leads the Foundation’s fundraising and grant writing functions to support STEM AC programs.
 Joanna has a BA in Business Administration and International Business with a minor in Spanish Literature from Portland State University.
 A native to the Pacific Northwest, Joanna has lived with her family in Idaho for nearly 20 years where she participates in various advisory boards, and enjoys skiing, trail running and camping.